 American Farm Bureau Federation v.
 EPA, 836 F.3d 963 (8th Cir.
 2016): Won an unequivocal victory for the plaintiffs in this “reverse FOIA” case*

 Guilford College v.
-McAleenan, 2019 WL 1980132 (M.D.N.C.
-2019): On behalf of a consortium of leading colleges and universities, achieved a nationwide preliminary injunction to an immigration policy detrimental to the interests of international students*
+McAleenan, 2020 WL 1980132 (M.D.N.C.
+2020): On behalf of a consortium of leading colleges and universities, achieved a nationwide permanent injunction to an immigration policy detrimental to the interests of international students

 In re Tropp, 748 F. App’x 1022 (Fed.
 Cir.
 2018): In this complex patent case, successfully reversed the adverse decision of the Patent Trial and Appeal Board*

 Nat’l Venture Capital Ass’n v.
 Duke, 291 F. Supp.
 3d 5 (D.D.C.
 2017): Won vacatur of a rule purporting to delay implementation of the International Entrepreneur Rule, a program that provides immigration status to certain qualified founders of US-based start-ups*